tonikozarev/tonikozarev/README.md

-# Henlo, I'm Toni Kozarev, welcome to my GitHub page. 👋
+# Henlo and welcome to my GitHub page. 👋
 <br/>

 ## 👨🏻‍💻 &nbsp;About Me&nbsp;